Reyuu/iwi-gui/README.md

 :r input - sends raw messages to server, for ex PRIVMSG #channel :message
 :ms id message - definies a message to use later
 :md id - sends the specified message
+:vs variable text - definied a variable to use later [without $ before variable]
+:v text - sends text, but with variables replaced to their values [with $ before variables]